About Me

 Sometimes in a circle or community of peers who realise they are not alone, or equipping professionals to design and deliver trauma aware, deeply human peer support.

-Across the last two decades, I’ve led multi-million pound community programmes, co-designed NHS strategic advisory and patient forums to support £5bn strategy development, headed up transformation for a large NHS acute trust and created pioneering peer led support spaces.
+Professionally, across the last two decades, I’ve led multi-million pound community programmes, co-designed NHS strategic advisory and patient forums to support £5bn strategy development, headed up transformation for a large NHS acute trust and created pioneering peer led support spaces.

-I am the host of the globally recognised podcast and community 'The Late Discovered Club' - the number one ranked podcast for late-identified autistic women, as well as host of the NHS-funded ‘Autism Central’ podcast.
+More recently, I am the host of the globally recognised podcast and community 'The Late Discovered Club' - the number one ranked podcast for late-identified autistic women, as well as host of the NHS-funded ‘Autism Central’ podcast.

 My bestselling book ‘Rediscovered’ is currently being translated internationally, with my memoir ‘Still Living’ published in April 2026.
+My Substack is my creative outlet - 'The Wild Returning' explores stories, art and field notes from my own wild returning, and invites you to begin your own.

 Through my 'Gather + Belong' Circle Design Programme, I support individuals and organisations to create trauma-informed, neuro-inclusive peer spaces that are deeply human.